THE BEST CARBON ROAD BIKE WHEELS

 Wheel suppliers start with a price target and work backward through their cost structure to engineer, source, make, sell, and service the product to give them the returns they and their partners need to make.

 It’s not what you may have thought: In carbon wheels, rim materials are the biggest cost component.
 Labor is the next largest cost.
-This relationship holds true regardless of price tier or where the wheels are made.
+This relationship holds regardless of price tier or where the wheels are made.

 - Yet, the carbon material costs that go into those higher-priced wheels are still higher than the added labor cost to make them.